 If you purchase your hosting via my Bluehost affiliate link, I also will throw in a free premium WordPress theme worth up to $249.
 I will set up your blog completely free of charge and take care of all the technical aspects of setting up a blog.
 If you’re interested, check out this page to browse the 10+ premium themes and simply fill out the form.

 Ready to get started?
 Read more here!

-Read on to see the best free WordPress plugins for bloggers.
+Have a blog already?
+Read on to see the top WordPress plugins for new bloggers!

 You can go and download each and every one of them, or pick and choose according to your needs!
 To download, either simply go on the links provided, or search for the plugins in your WordPress dashboard.
 After downloading, click activate.
 Now you have your plugins up and running!

 17 Top WordPress Plugins For New Bloggers (That Are Free!)

 Yoast SEO.
 This is the go-to plugin for search engine optimisation.
 By utilising the tools that this plugin offers, you are more likely to rank higher on Google for keywords that matter to your niche.
 Yoast SEO also allows you to create meta tags, optimise your titles, and create a sitemap for Google.